pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	Determine the number of rows fetched in `ResultSet` by one fetch with trip to the database.
-Limiting the number of rows are fetch with each trip to the database allow avoids unnecessary memory consumption and as a consequence `OutOfMemoryException`.
+Limiting the number of rows are fetch with each trip to the database allow avoids unnecessary memory consumption and as a consequence `OutOfMemoryError`.

 	The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
 	Negative number is not available.